Breast Reconstruction Surgery

 Almost all patients undergoing breast cancer treatment are candidates for breast reconstruction of some sort.
 Some patients may choose to delay reconstruction.
-Most breast reconstruction for cancer is staged, meaning it does not occur all at once and generally take 2-3 stages to complete all the parts of the reconstruction.
-The first part is to recreate the breast mound, and then create symmetry with the natural breast and then nipple and areolar reconstruction is performed.
+Most breast reconstruction for cancer is staged, meaning it does not occur all at once and generally takes 2-3 stages to complete all the parts of the reconstruction.
+The first part is to recreate the breast mound and then create symmetry with the natural breast and then nipple and areolar reconstruction are performed.

-Overall health and co-morbities are evaluated, as well as weight, medications and past surgeries.
+Overall health and co-morbidities are evaluated, as well as weight, medications, and past surgeries.

 Patients who smoke should cease smoking to ensure proper wound healing.
 Obese patients should consider weight loss prior to reconstruction.

 Breast cancer reconstruction is delayed in patients who are undergoing chemotherapy and radiation.
 However, patients may have breast reconstruction prior to both!

 Recovery depends on the precise procedure performed.
 However, in general, recovery is at least 3 weeks.
 Typically for implants or tissue expanders, the patient will stay overnight in the hospital, and recovery is 3 weeks.
 For flap surgery, the patient stays up to 5 days in the hospital and recovery is 6 weeks.
 Patients are encouraged to walk and NOT be bedridden during this time, and to do special exercises to encourage a range of motion and return to regular function.